 While doing ballroom dancing the muscles are engaged which improves muscle strength and tone.
 The dances help with bone mass as well and give an individual move flexibility.

 Ballroom dancing not only benefits a person physically but mentally.
 It has been proven that those who go into ballroom dancing will actually find a new outlook on life and an improved self-confidence.

-So, there you have it ballroom dancing does have its benefits to an individuals body in many ways.
-One more thing to keep in mind though, before entering into ballroom dancing with a dance teacher do your research first to find the right teacher.
-It might also be advisable to consult your primary care physician to see if such an activity is something you should explore, one more thing if you do have a health condition make sure to tell the teacher when first signing up.
+So, there you have it, ballroom dancing does have its benefits to an individual's body in many ways.
+One more thing to keep in mind though, before entering into ballroom dancing with a dance teacher, do your research first to find the right teacher.
+It might also be advisable to consult your primary care physician to see if such an activity is something you should explore.
+If you do have a health condition be sure to tell the instructor when first signing up.,